*

 That makes life successful.

-Sometimes we fail….each one of us does sometimes fail….and fail again.
-Make peace by sincerely owning and regretting errors and make amends.
+we fail….each one of us does sometimes fail….and fail again.
+Make peace

 Be gracious and forgiving to bring healing.

-Grieve and let go with dignity and, even in your pain, embrace the new with love and trust.
+and, even in your pain, embrace the

 Do all of this with as much kindness and compassion as you can for yourself and for others.